LindaNSIP/usecases/docs/basic_daily_attendance/basic_daily_attendance_howto.md

     indicates that it has finished publishing to the Zone the objects required for the test.

-For
-the purposes of validation, a new StudentDailyAttendance object is well-formed if:
+For the purposes of validation, a new StudentDailyAttendance object is well-formed if:

--    If the provided CalendarDate object indicates that a date is not counted toward student attendance (CalendarDate/StudentAttendance/CountsTowardsAttendance), then either no StudentDailyAttendance record is generated for that date, or else the StudentDailyAttendance/AttendanceStatus value in the object is "NA" (not applicable)
+-    the provided CalendarDate object indicates that a date is not counted toward student attendance (CalendarDate/StudentAttendance/CountsTowardsAttendance), then either no StudentDailyAttendance record is generated for that date, or else the StudentDailyAttendance/AttendanceStatus value in the object is "NA" (not applicable)
--    All mandatory elements of the StudentDailyAttendance object are provided
+-    all mandatory elements of the StudentDailyAttendance object are provided
--    The StudentDailyAttendance object points to a valid StudentPersonal and SchoolInfo object
+-    the StudentDailyAttendance object points to a valid StudentPersonal and SchoolInfo object

  For the purposes of validation, a new StudentAttendanceSummary object is well-formed if it satisfies the following requirements:

 -    All mandatory elements of the StudentAttendanceSummary object are provided.

 For the purposes of validation, a new StudentAttendanceTimeList object is well-formed if it satisfies the following requirements:

 -   All mandatory elements of the StudentAttendanceTimeList object are provided.
--   The StudentAttendanceTimeList  object points to a valid StudentPersonal and SchoolInfo object
+-   The StudentAttendanceTimeList  object points to a valid StudentPersonal and SchoolInfo object.